jakubmarcinowski/nowaja-polsza-ua/README.md

 (It doesn't work on node in version ~12, please use 10.16.0)

-1. Install Yarn
-2. Run `yarn run setup`.
-You will be asked for contentful space ID, and access tokens for the Contentful Management and Delivery API.
-You can find them in contentful Settings/API keys/content delivery preview tokens and content management tokens.
+1. Run `yarn install`.
+2. Copy `.env.dev` file to `.env` file (`cp .env.dev .env`).
-3. Setup env vars.
+3. Setup env vars in `.env` file.
-4. Configure webhook.
-5. Setup preview environment.

-# Contentful content update

-0. Make a copy of `.contentful.json.sample` to `.contentful.json` in the same directory and fill the fields with data from contentful.
-1. Install contentful-cli
-   yarn global add contentful-cli
-2. Login to contentful
-   contentful login
-3. Choose space of contentful
-   contentful space use
-4. Refresh contentful content (this will remove .cache, and create content to export.json in contentful folder) yarn contentful-refresh
+4. To run development server run command `yarn run dev`.

 # Flow

 1. Create a feature branch
 2. Create a pull request to DEVELOP on boldare repo
 3. Create a pull request from DEVELOP to MASTER on boldare repo
-4. You can see effects here (dev preview) https://vibrant-golick-e7ab63.netlify.com/
-5. If you want to see effects on live enviroment (novayapolsha.pl) push your code into MASTER on client's repository https://github.com/cprdip/nowaja-polsza
+4. If you want to see effects on live enviroment (novayapolsha.pl) push your code into MASTER on client's repository https://github.com/cprdip/nowaja-polsza

 ## Environment variables